 - Leverage software to send multiple appointment reminders.
 You can automate these reminders to be sent via text message, email and/or phone call leading up to the appointment time.
 (Compare hundreds of systems within your budget here.)

 - Create, communicate and enforce a late arrivals policy.
-In one Massachussetts-based practice, patients receive warning letters the first three times they’re more than 5 minutes late.
+In one Massachusetts-based practice, patients receive warning letters the first three times they’re more than five minutes late.
 By the fourth offense, they’re asked to find another provider.

 - Try to anticipate whether you’ll need to spend more time than usual on a particular visit.
-Ask patients to pre-fill paperwork ahead of their visit to determine whether their symptoms appear to require additional attention.
-(The American Medical Association has a great guide on implementing patient pre-registration processes here.)
+Ask patients to complete paperwork ahead of their visit to determine whether their symptoms appear to require additional attention.
+(Learn about online intake forms and patient intake software systems here.)

 It’s noteworthy that 25 percent of physicians told us “technical difficulties” impact wait times.
-This includes glitches with their medical software and/or delays in digitally documenting health information.
-EMR usability is a common complaint among doctors, including one of our survey respondents, who writes:
+These include glitches with medical software and/or delays in digitally documenting health information.
+EMR usability is a common complaint among doctors, including of one of our survey respondents, who writes: